 The Bacon Rasher – Invented by Henry Denny(1820)🤤

 Yes, my favourite addition to a full Irish!
-Henry Denny, a Waterford butcher, devised the bacon rasher, which for its day was a brilliant but basic idea.
+Henry Denny, a Waterford butcher, devised the bacon rasher, which was a brilliant but basic idea for its day.

 Denny developed several bacon-curing processes and entirely reinvented the bacon-curing process.
 Bacon was previously cured by immersing significant portions of meat in brine.

 Denny added dry salt for the brine and used long, flat pieces of pork instead of chunks.
-Denny began exporting to continental Europe, the Americas, and even India not long after.
+Denny began exporting to continental Europe, the Americas, and even India.

 The bacon’s overall quality and shelf life were much improved.
 Thank you, Mr Denny!